Bachelor of Science (BSc)

 Your Career Options

-Earn a UBC degree respected by employers around the globe, while building a broad foundation and great career potential with undergraduate zoology studies.
-Job opportunities range from animal care and conservation to fish hatchery technician and science policy analyst.
+Earn a UBC degree respected by employers around the globe, while building a broad foundation and great career potential with undergraduate Zoology studies.
+Job opportunities range from animal care and veterinary medicine to science policy analyst or work in aquaculture.

 - Biological laboratory technologist